Featuring Veterinarians Dr. Lisa Fortier, Dr. Carter Judy, Dr. Jackie Hill and Dr. Santiago Demierre

 Convincing research is ever-evolving, showing that omega-3 fatty acids are a weapon in the armory of tools used to fight inflammation.
 The horse relies entirely on its diet to obtain the necessary omega-3 fatty acids it requires.
 Where the horse was once a roaming grazer, consuming ample omega-3s from grasses, various foliage, flowers and barks, equine athletes today are significantly more confined and fed one to three daily meals instead.
 With domestication, the horse’s diet also transformed from pasture grasses to a mix of hays, grains and concentrates.
 Hays are grown today on largely mineral-depleted soil and lack the vital omega-3s and crucial antioxidants that help keep a horse’s systemic level of inflammation at a healthy level.
 Past that, grains and processed concentrates can deliver a high peroxide level due to the high-heat, high-moisture and high-pressure environment necessary to produce most pelleted feeds.
 By returning to a more natural diet of high-quality forage, supported by simple and targeted nutrient formulas, equine athletes are returning to what their bodies were designed to process and use most efficiently.
 “Omega-3 fatty acids are the most convincing across the board, not just related to soft tissue injury but to cellular aging in general,” says Dr. Fortier.
 “There is clear evidence that omega-3 fatty acids are excellent for the benefit of the whole horse.
 I recommend Platinum Performance ® CJ because it has the omega-3s and antioxidants in there as well as the ingredients that support the joints and soft tissue.
 I’m an orthopedist, so of course those specific ingredients are what I need, but I choose it because of its combinational approach.”

-Supporting the horse as a whole while also targeting joints and soft tissue is a critical one-two punch in both prevention and recovery.
 “I recommend Platinum Performance® CJ for the vitamins, minerals, omega-3 fatty acids and antioxidants but most importantly for the ASU component.
 During the recovery period, I think it is important that the body has all the nutrients available to try to get that joint back to a healthy state as soon as possible,” says Dr. Hill of her post-surgical recommendation.
 “The vitamins and minerals play a bigger role in the healing process than we realize.
 Providing the proper nutrition like the omega-3 fatty acids and targeting that inflammation can only be beneficial for healing and the whole horse in general.”

 “My greatest pleasure is spending my time in close contact with these magnificent animals.”